Feminism | Posted by Meggan Watterson on 04/1/2013

 Thats the question I’ve asked myself for years, and last month I finally got an answer: I am bisexual and that’s okay!
 I finally realized that I am sexually and emotionally attracted to both sexes and have been ever since the age of 13, if not younger.
 The thing is, I was taught by the media and by my religion that those feelings were wrong, that you were either gay, straight or lying.

 I grew up confused.
 How could I like girls as much as I like boys?
 Though I was never homophobic, I was taught that bisexuals were different; they were slutty girls who just wanted attention to make their conservative parents angry.
-Good girls aren’t bisexual because it’s a choice that you …
+Good girls aren’t bisexual because it’s a choice …

 Feminism | Posted by Vittoria F on 05/9/2011